 - Once design mockups have been approved, Vendor will provide layered, named, and organized PSD files to UWS to begin production.

-- UC Denver Theme Style Guide
+- CU Denver Theme Style Guide

 - A set of rules and guidelines that ensure the visual integrity of the student theme is upheld when used throughout the site.